tobiaj10/Parking-Management/MIGRATION.md

 ## Migration Status

-The migration of the backend from TypeScript (Node.js) to Python (Flask) is in progress.
+The migration of the backend from TypeScript (Node.js) to Python (FastAPI) is in progress.
 Both versions can currently be run simultaneously for testing and comparison.

 ### Completed Tasks

-- ✅ Created Python server structure (models.py, database.py, app.py, run.py)
+- ✅ Created Python server structure (models.py, schemas.py, database.py, app.py, run.py)
 - ✅ Installed all required Python dependencies
 - ✅ Implemented database models and connections
+- ✅ Created Pydantic schemas for API validation and documentation
 - ✅ Created API endpoints for all core functionality
   - Status check
   - Garage statistics